antmicro/rowhammer-tester/doc/playbook.rst

 Payload generator class
 -----------------------

-The purpose of the gayload generator is to prepare a payload and process the test outcome.
+The purpose of the payload generator is to prepare a payload and process the test outcome.
 It is a class that can be re-used in different tests :ref:`configurations`.
 Payload generators are located in `payload_generators directory <https://github.com/antmicro/litex-rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook/payload_generators>`_

-Available gayload generators
+Available payload generators
 ****************************

 Row mapping and row generator settings are combined into a payload generator class.